ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2022-Spring/README.md

 ## **Download the Dataset**

-In part 2 of this hands-on session, you need to use three schema of the Unibench benchmark, including M3D (Multi-Model, MultiDimensional) schema, FR (Full Relational) schema, and NR (Non-Relational) schema.
-Note that part 1 (transaction processing) does not need to use Unibench.
+In part 2 of this hands-on session, you need to use three schema of the Unibench benchmark, including M3D (Multi-Model MultiDimensional) schema, FR (Full-Relational) schema, and NR (Non-Relational) schema.
+Note that part 1 (transaction processing) does not need to use this dataset.

 **Download the dmp file:** Please download the dataset from [this link](https://github.com/big-unibo/m3d).
 Click "here" in the "Loading the data" section (see the following figure) to download the compressed dump file (m3d.dmp).